Report WritingAutomationPentesting

 Automation does not replace judgment.
 A tool cannot tell you whether a finding is actually exploitable in your specific client environment, or whether the business impact is low because the affected system handles no sensitive data.
 That context comes from you.

 What automation removes is the grunt work.
 The formatting, the scoring formula, the boilerplate sections.
 You keep the parts that require a pentester.
-The tool handles the parts that do not.
+The automated pentest report handles the parts that do not.